ncborcherding/ncborcherding.github.io/_pages/cv.md

 Invited Presentations
 ======

+* Single-cell mRNA sequencing of murine and human alopecia areata identifies immune cell profiles predictive of human disease state.
+(2020, June).
+Virtually presented at the Academy of Clinical Laboratory Physicians and Scientists Annual Meeting in Iowa City, IA
 * Single-cell profiling of cutaneous T-cell lymphoma reveals underlying heterogeneity associated with disease progression.
-(May 2019).
+(2019, May).
 Presented at the Society for Investigative Dermatology Annual Meeting in Chicago, Illinois.
 * Transcriptional Heterogeneity in cancer-associated regulatory T cells is predictive of survival.
 Presented at the Single-Cell RNA sequencing Symposium by the Iowa Institute of Genetics, Iowa City, Iowa.
 * Paracrine Regulation of Breast Cancer Tumorigenesis.
 (2016, April).
 Presented at the Midwestern Association of Graduate Schools Annual Conference in Chicago, Illinois.